This week we got to sit down with Brian Moseley of Databox, all the way up in Boston, Massachusetts!

 2. GETTING BACK TO BASICS

-As great as a gigantic Martech stack might feel at first, it may be more convoluted than necessary.
+As great as a building a Martech stack the size of Texas might feel at first, it may be more convoluted than necessary.
 That’s why condensing what you can is always a good idea.

 You just can’t do everything…so pick carefully.